opencobra/cobratoolbox/docs/source/guides/documentationGuide.rst

     %
     % EXAMPLE:
     %
-    %    %this could be an example that can be copied from the documentation to MATLAB
+    %    % this could be an example that can be copied from the documentation to MATLAB
     %    [output1, output2] = someFunction(11, '22', structure, [1;2])
-    %    %without optional values
+    %    % without optional values
     %    output1 = someFunction(11, '22')
     %
     % NOTE: